How to choose keywords during attribution

 • grandson – grandson

-• animal – applies to any animal
+• animal – any animal

-• wild animal – if there is a wild animal
+• wild animal – for wild animals

-• close-up – the subject is shot in close-up
+• close-up – shot close up

 • soft focus – soft glow effect

-– For photos, be sure to specify the type:
+– for photos, specify the type:

 • landscape – landscape